 Deductible Under Medicare Advantage

 Most times, these plans are either PPOs or HMOs.
 If you choose a Medicare Advantage plan, you won’t need to pay for your Part A or B deductibles.
 Still, in most cases, you’ll need to pay a deductible for your prescription medications if you have Part D coverage rolled into your plan.
 Medicare Advantage plans come in all shapes, sizes, and prices.
-After you meet your plan’s deductible, you’ll then pay a set amount for your copay (for instance, $30 for physician visits) for your services.
+After you meet your plan’s deductible, you’ll pay a set amount for your copay (for instance, $30 for physician visits) for your services.

 Deductible Under Medicare Part D